gregalletti/Advent-of-Code-2024/README.md

 Each day has two parts, and the solutions are both written in the same file named as `/solutions/YEAR_DAY.py`

-`/solutions/utils.py` contains help functions like automatic download of the input file, better print,...
+`utils.py` contains help functions like automatic download of the input file, better print, etc.
+`template.py` contains the basic structure for each day's solution file.

 ## TODO
 Publish **Java** ♨️ version as well